AdobeDocs/analytics-2.0-apis/reporting-guide.md

 ## Partial Responses (206 Status Code)

 A 206 status code indicates a partial response.
-This means there were some columns in the reporting response that has errors.
+This means there were some columns in the reporting response that have errors.
 These errors may be any of the following:

 * Unauthorized Metric: User does not have access to the requested metric
 * Metric Not Enabled: The requested metric is not enabled in this report suite